setthepacedesigns/weatherapi/README.md

 Thankyou for the oppurtunity to take part in the StackUp Digital technical test.
 This repository contains my submission of the Weather Widget built in HTML, CSS and Vanilla JS.

-There is many ways I could have approached this task however I opted with the above as i though it would display more of my coding ability.
+There is many ways I could have approached this task however I opted with the above as i thought it would display more of my coding ability.

 Things I could have used to achieve this are listed below:
 - Tailwind CSS (Achieve the figma layout and design)